 Tilda Swinton (Eve), Tom Hiddleston (Adam), Mia Wasikowska (Ava), John Hurt (Christopher Marlowe), Anton Yelchin (Ian), Jeffrey Wright (Dr Watson), Slimane Dazi (Bilal)

 With Only Lovers Left Alive, Jarmusch ventures into the vampire film – the most genre-pigeonholed work that he has made to date.
 One welcomes this.
-In recent years, the vampire film has painted itself into a corner and been reduced to an anaemic shadow of its horror self by the teen film such that it is almost impossible to watch a vampire film anymore and not feel that the genre is played out.
+In recent years, the vampire film has painted itself into a corner and been reduced to an anaemic shadow of its horror self following Twilight (2008) and sequels such that it is almost impossible to watch a vampire film anymore and not feel that the genre is played out.
 It is in need of serious reclamation and reinvigoration.
 An individualistic voice like Jim Jarmusch could well provide that.
-Alas, Only Lovers Left Alive never rises to fill the promise it arrives with.
+Alas, Only Lovers Left Alive never quite rises to fill the promise it arrives with.